Intercollegiate Athletics Program

 - Be registered for at least 12 points of credit

 - Make appropriate progress toward the degree as defined by the NCAA, the Ivy League, and Columbia University.
-These criteria are monitored by the Director of Compliance and certified by the Office of the Registrar.
+These criteria are monitored by the Associate Athletics Director for Compliance and certified by the Office of the Registrar.

 - Have attended the University for not more than eight terms